AlbinHorlaville/SeaOfCrabs_GameJam_Polytech_2023/README.md

 # game-jam-2023

 ## Description
 This project is a three-week game jam carried out by a team of 7 ~~students~~ **GOATS** in their 3rd year of engineering school at Polytech Grenoble.
+To change an Automata, go to Settings from the main menu, then click on Automata in the bottom right corner.

 ## Table of contents (M. Périn)